-3. The Consensus Docs Contracts
+3. The Consensus DOCS Contracts

-In recent years a third source for standard contracts-the ConsensusDocs contracts-has gained recognition in the construction industry.
-Several states have passed legislation allowing public entities to use the ConsensusDocs contracts for public contracts, and the United States Department of Agriculture uses the ConsensusDocs contracts for some construction projects.
-123
+In recent years a third source for standard contracts - the ConsensusDOCS contracts - has gained recognition in the construction industry.
+Several states have passed legislation allowing public entities to use the ConsensusDOCS contracts for public contracts, and the United States Department of Agriculture uses the ConsensusDOCS contracts for some construction projects.
+124

-The ConsensusDocs' force majeure provision allows additional time for delays caused or authorized by the owner, changes to the contract, "Hazardous Materials unanticipated by the [contractor] ..., labor disputes ..., fire, Terrorism, epidemics, adverse governmental actions, unavoidable accidents or circumstances, [or] adverse weather conditions not reasonably anticipated."
-124 The ConsensusDocs' language plainly implicates unforeseeability, external causation and unavoidability.
-For example, the clause only covers adverse weather and hazardous materials if they were unanticipated-i.e., unforeseeable.
-It covers accidents only if they were "unavoidable."
-Yet the ConsensusDocs form does not explicitly require unforeseeability and unavoidability for each different cause of delay.
+The ConsensusDOCS' force majeure provision allows additional time for delays caused or authorized by the owner, changes to the contract, "Hazardous Materials unanticipated by the [contractor] . . ., labor disputes . . ., fire, Terrorism, epidemics, adverse governmental actions, unavoidable accidents or circumstances, [or] adverse weather conditions not reasonably anticipated."
+125 The ConsensusDOCS' language plainly implicates unforeseeability, external causation and unavoidability.
+For example, the clause only covers adverse weather and hazardous materials if they are unanticipated - i.e., unforeseeable.
+It covers accidents only if they